Compute

 For details, see Associating a Route Policy with the Propagation of an Attachment.

-3. Perform 1 again to verify that load balancing is implemented.
+3. Repeat 1 to verify that load balancing is implemented.

-Replace the AS_Path of the routes.
-The same AS_Path may cause network loops.
+Replace the original policy values for the AS_Path of the routes may cause network loops.
 Before configuring a route policy, check your network plan.

 3. Log in to the on-premises network device and configure the routes from the on-premises data center to the enterprise router as equal-cost routes based on your network plan for load balancing.